British police shoot man at London Bridge after stabbing

-LONDON (Reuters) - British police shot a man on Friday after a stabbing in the London Bridge area in the centre of the city, a security source told Reuters.
+LONDON (Reuters) - British police shot a man on Friday after a stabbing in the London Bridge area in the center of the city.

 A 14-second video clip on Twitter filmed from a high vantage point showed what appeared to be three police officers backing away from a man lying on the pavement.